Birth date: May 25, 1960

 1993-1998 - Partner at the law firm Gray, Plant, Mooty, Mooty & Bennett in Minneapolis.

-November 7, 2006 - Wins with 58% of the vote to become the first woman elected to the US Senate from Minnesota.
+November 7, 2006 - Becomes the first woman elected to the US Senate from Minnesota.

 January 2015 - Joins the Senate Democratic leadership team when she becomes chair of the Steering and Outreach Committee.